Published Mar 02, 2026 · Updated Mar 02, 2026

 Zheng and Ma’s question is practical: which levers are most likely to increase participation in teaching evaluations?
 They test three common approaches that map closely to real-world practice: incentives, messaging about impact, and attempts to reduce burden by shortening surveys.
+That makes the paper useful well beyond its immediate setting, because these are exactly the levers UK institutions already debate.

 Who responds may change depending on the lever you pull.
 The authors discuss two mechanisms that can skew evaluation data: students may be more likely to respond when dissatisfied (a “vent” pattern), or when satisfied (a “return” pattern).
-That is crucial for UK HE teams, because improving participation is not just about volume; it is about avoiding a dataset that over-represents particular groups or sentiment.
+That is crucial for UK HE teams, because improving participation is not just about volume.
+It is about avoiding a dataset that over-represents particular groups or sentiment.

 “Vent effect”: students use SETs to express frustration; “Return effect”: students with positive experiences are more likely to participate.

-For UK universities, three implications stand out.
+For UK universities, three practical implications stand out.

 First, treat participation as a design problem, not a reminder problem.
 If shortening evaluations does not move the needle, focus on making the request feel meaningful: explain purpose, show impact, and make the timing and channel easy (for example, in-class completion, mobile-friendly links, and clear time expectations).
+That gives students a stronger reason to respond and gives teams a better chance of collecting usable evidence, which aligns with wider findings on student motivations and perceptions in teaching evaluations.

 Third, measure representativeness alongside response rates.
 A higher response rate can still hide bias if certain groups are less likely to participate.
 This is where Student Voice Analytics can support the operational loop: if you increase participation, you should also see more stable theme coverage in open-text comments, fewer “thin” modules with too little qualitative data, and clearer benchmarking across cohorts.
+That helps teams judge not just whether more students responded, but whether the evidence is becoming safer to act on.

 Q: How can we improve module evaluation response rates without using grade incentives?